0

 Time to Reflect

-1. Your spiritual maturity determines your ability to care for your parents.
-Do you believe it’s time for you to take your care to the next level?
+1. Is it time for you to take your care to the next level?
+Reflect on your spiritual maturity.

 2. What hinders you from bringing biblical care to your parents?